The Gujarat Rajya Sabha result is a setback for Amit Shah. Will it be a turning point?

 The victory of Patel, despite all the odds and overwhelming pressure is thus bound to at least act as a bit of a moral boost for the cadres left demoralised by the exodus of its MLAs in the run up to the Rajya Sabha election.

-The poll outcome has also ended at once all the speculations that the damage caused to the Congress by the exit of senior party leader Shankarsinh Vaghela is decisive for its electoral fate in Gujarat.
-This may go some way in restoring the fighting spirit among the Congress cadres in a state where the party has not been able to win Assembly elections for almost two decades.
+The poll outcome has also ended at once all the speculations that the damage caused to the Congress by the exit of senior party leader Shankarsinh Vaghela was decisive for its electoral fate, at least as far as the Gujarat Rajya Sabha polls were concerned.
+This may also go some way in restoring the fighting spirit among the Congress cadres in a state where the party has not been able to win Assembly elections for almost two decades.

 Despite the bad blood with Shah, Sonia Gandhi’s political secretary has long been accused of having had some kind of tacit understanding with Modi ever since the latter became the chief minister of Gujarat.
 The palpable desperation shown by the BJP to ensure his defeat would perhaps help dissipate at least some of those clouds of suspicion